Yesterday was a month long. As this guy said, maybe it’s just December 37, 2020. Of course everything would just get worse in 2021.

 - 7:12pm — The electoral college ballots are marched back to the Senate chamber.
 This is made possible due to an earlier move by staff from the nonpartisan Parliamentarian office to grab them as they were being evacuated.
 The results would not have been lost if they had been left behind since multiple copies are made, but it would have significantly delayed resuming the session.

 - 8:08pm — Congress reconvenes for the electoral vote certification.
 It begins with condemnation of the violence from Pence, McConnell, and Schumer.
 Schumer is the only one among them that calls for the insurrectionists to be prosecuted, and lays blame at Trump’s door.
-Senator Kelly Loeffler, who lost the election to Raphael Warnock earlier the same day, announces “I cannot now object to the certification of these electors.”
+Senator Kelly Loeffler (R-GA), who lost the runoff election to Democrat Raphael Warnock earlier the same day, announces “I cannot now object to the certification of these electors.”

 - 8:58pm — Facebook and Instagram lock Trump’s accounts until at least the inauguration.
 It will be interesting to see how long this actually lasts.
 It’s also convenient that they couldn’t do anything until now, the same day that it became clear that the former opposition party is going to have congressional oversight.